rainu/r-ray/README.md

  +--------+          +-------+         +--------+
 ```

-* The target url must be given in the `url`-query parameter.
-This query parameter should be encoded correctly!
+* The target url must be given in the path.
+This path should be encoded correctly!
 * The same http-method will be used for target request as the clients request is.
 * All header which have the prefix from _REQUEST_HEADER_PREFIX_ (default **R-**) will be transferred to the url's target (without the prefix).
 * If the header from _FORWARD_REQUEST_HEADER_ (default **R-Forward-Request-Header**) is sent, all request headers which match the regular expression, will be transferred to the target too